Tropicalbunny/Project-2/README.md

 ### Returning User Goals

-* i would like to be able to dive staight into the game without needing to see the info screen
+* I would like to be able to dive staight into the game without needing to see the info screen

 ### Project Goals